Shanghai Pudong Airport

 South African Airways

-Shanghai Pudong International Airport is the larger airport serving Shanghai and among the busiest airports in China.
+Shanghai Pudong International Airport is the largest airport serving Shanghai and among the busiest airports in China.
 Hosting domestic, regional and international passenger and cargo services for over 35 airlines, the airport is a major hub for airlines including Air China, China Eastern Airlines and Shanghai Airlines.
 It is also among the world's busiest cargo hubs, with many foreign and Chinese cargo carriers locating bases here.
-The opened in 1999 and was constucted to ease congestion at Shanghai Hongqiao.
-Pudong is Shanghai's primary international gateway, with all long-haul services to Shanghai operating to Pudong.
+Shanghai Pudong International Airport is classified as a 4F facility, capable of handling wide-body equipment.
+The airport opened in 1999 and was constructed to ease congestion at Shanghai Hongqiao.

 Location of Shanghai Pudong Airport, China